 Alexander the Great: The Hunt for a New Past by Paul Cartledge.
 Tells Alexander's life story and explains explains why he is endlessly fascinating.

 Alexander the Great by Lewis V. Cummings.
 Comprehensive biography of a brilliant and tyrannical leader.

 Alexander the Great: Son of the Gods by Alan Fildes and Joann Fletcher.
-A biography based on the latest theories and discoveries about the Macedonian king.
 Among the topics covered are Alexander's relationship with his father, the influence of his mother, his brilliant leadership, and his daily life.
 Illustrated.